blas-lapack-rs/blas-src/README.md

 # blas-src [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![Build][build-img]][build-url]

-The packages provides a [BLAS] implementation of choice.
+The packages provides a [BLAS] source of choice.

 The usage of the package is explained [here][usage].